HSBC draws line under Mexican cartel case after five-years on probation

 The bank said on Monday that the monitor, former U.S. district attorney and financial crime expert Michael Cherkasky, would continue in his FCA capacity for an unspecified time.

-HSBC shares rose 1.8 percent by 1224 GMT, the most among major European banks, as the STOXX European index of 600 lenders rose by 0.47 percent.
+HSBC shares rose 2.5 percent, the most among major European banks, as the STOXX European index of 600 lenders .SX7P rose by 0.28 percent.

 Reporting by Lawrence White; editing by Jason Neely and Alexander Smith